faizvk/Bowling-score-calculator/README.md

 - **Strike (`X`)**: `10 + pins from next two rolls`

 The final score is the **sum of all 10 frame scores**.

-As specified in the assignment, the application assumes the input is **well-formed**.

 ---